 Kingston College is situated in Mitchelstown, thirty-three miles north-east of Cork City, on the main road to Dublin.
 The town is well provided with shopping and other necessary facilities and there is a satisfactory bus service to Cork and throughout the surrounding area.

-The College is administered by the members of the Kingston Charity Trust, which includes the Bishops of Cork, Cashel and Limerick, the Archdeacon of Cork, and Mr. J.K.
+The College is administered by the members of the Kingston Charity Trust, which includes the Bishops of Cork, Cashel and Limerick, and Mr. J.K.
 Roberts.
 The Bishop of Cork chairs the Trustees.

 All enquiries about the Trust and accommodation at Kingston College should be submitted to: